The mind is the control center of the human being, even more so than you know.

 In balance, the brain can work wonders.
-Not only can the mind heal illnesses of the body, it can also heal itself.
+Not only can the mind heal illnesses of the body, but it can also heal itself.
 The mind can do many things like cause hair to grow back and heal irritating issues that aren’t necessarily deadly.

-With this being said, since the essential idea of staying healthy and living a long life seem to come from the power of the mind, it is obvious that our environment plays a huge part in how we think as well.
+With this being said, since the essential idea of staying healthy and living a long life seems to come from the power of the mind, it is obvious that our environment plays a huge part in how we think as well.